 - Pilots losing skill over time, becoming more prone to mistakes.

-The airline industry has struggled overall due to this reason, as well as from reduced ticket sales.
+The airline industry has struggled overall because of this, as well as from reduced ticket sales.
 Aviation insurance has also accordingly increased.

 Flight Ticket Insurance

-It is far more likely that a person will be a passenger on a plane than fly one.
-However, just because you are not sitting in the cockpit or at the boardroom of an airlines company does not exclude you overage from the risks that come with flying.
+It’s far more likely that a person will be a passenger on a plane than pilot one.
+Just because you’re not sitting in the cockpit or at the boardroom of an airline company, it does not mean you’re excluded from the risks that come with flying.
 An important way for passengers to stay covered, particularly during these unprecedented times, is by buying flight ticket insurance.

-Almost every airline now offers a cancellation system.
+Almost every airline now offers some kind of cancellation system.
 They are often in place to protect the airlines more than the passenger.
 It might serve you well to look into your own flight ticket insurance plan.
-Many airlines will give you points for cancellation, which can help you book the next flight with the same airline.
+A lot of airlines will give you points for cancellation, which can help you when you book the next flight with the same airline.
 However, if you want your money back or if you want to transfer airlines, you might get stuck.
 This is why flight ticket insurance is a much better option.

-Outside of our standard pilot-maneuvered aircraft, drones have been taking flight now more than ever.
-If you want to soar the sky and see the world from a bird’s eye view but aren’t necessarily ready for the commitment of flying an aircraft, a drone may be the solution for you.
+Outside of your standard pilot-maneuvered aircraft, drones have been taking flight now more than ever.
+If you want to soar the sky and see the world from a bird’s eye view, but aren’t necessarily ready for the commitment of flying an aircraft, a drone may be the solution for you.
 Both commercial and hobbyist drone fliers can vouch for the thrill drones can bring.

-That being said, drones can also be very dangerous.
-They are powerful machines, and inexperienced flyers can easily find themselves in major trouble for the smallest accidents.
+That said, drones can also be very dangerous.
+They are powerful machines and an inexperienced flyer can easily find themselves in major trouble for the smallest accidents.
 For the safety of the drone flier and the general public, drone insurance can be crucial.